iz7vii/adafruit_displayio_SH1106/README.md

 # adafruit_displayio_SH1106
-how to use a I2C bus for oled display SH1106 with circuitpython on raspberry pi pico
+This is a example how to use a I2C bus for oled display SH1106 with circuitpython (on raspberry pi pico).

+The libray use are written by Adafruit!

 Connection: